Opel Vectra: The BTC Touring Vectra

+The Super 2000 Vectra

-After being replaced by the Astra H in the British Touring Car Championship, the Vauxhall Vectra was introduced in 2007.
+After being replaced by the Astra H in the British Touring Car Championship, the Vectra C was introduced in 2007.
 Fabrizio Giovanardi was champion in 2007 and 2008.
 VX Racing competed in the season of 2009, with three Vectras, driven by Giovanardi, Matt Neal and Andrew Jordan.

+Silhouette Racing

 The Vectra has been used as a silhouette racing car: in the Stock Car Brasil in 2000 to 2003 (it was the champion for four seasons) and 2009, in the Argentine Top Race V6 since 2005 (Guillermo Ortelli was 2005 champion), and in the Deutsche Tourenwagen Masters in 2004 and 2005, with little success.

+The Vectra Safety Car

-In 1994, a Vectra B was the official Formula 1 safety car during the 1994 San Marino Grand Prix driven by Max Angelelli at the time and was in front of Ayrton Senna for 5 laps before he crashed into Tamburello on lap 7.
+In 1994, an Opel Vectra A was the official Formula 1 safety car during the 1994 San Marino Grand Prix.
+Driven by Max Angelelli, it was in front of Ayrton Senna for 5 laps before he crashed into Tamburello on lap 7.